darylgallatin/S3-user-vault/README.md

         Search for AmazonS3FullAccess (or a custom policy with limited S3 permissions).
         Attach the policy.
     Complete the role creation process.

+    S3 creation in the web app is done for Region 1 only.

 3. Attach IAM Role to the EC2 Instance